Lithuanian Presidency 2020-2021 promoted children’s emotional health

 Developed during the Lithuanian Presidency and commissioned by the Expert Group, this report focuses on whether Barnahus, or Barnahus like services, currently do or might play a role both in enhancing the identification, support and assistance provided to children who may have been trafficked and in supporting criminal investigations into cases of child trafficking.
 The orientations and recommendations for future action arise out of findings from a short study and consultations with key experts in six countries in the region.
 The report was launched during the Norwegian presidency with a webinar.

-Promise is a CBSS and EU Flagship Project, which has promoted the Barnahus model, which has its origin in the Baltic Sea Region, since 2015.
-The thrid phase of work began during the Danish presidency and continued throughout the Lithuanian presidency, delivering university level training in forensic interviewing and relevant therapy necessary for Barnahus in Europe and a case management tool including a child participation tool.
+Promise is a CBSS and EU Flagship Project, which has promoted Barnahus, which has its origin in the Baltic Sea Region, since 2015.
+The third phase of work began during the Danish presidency and continued throughout the Lithuanian presidency, delivering university level training in forensic interviewing and relevant therapy necessary for Barnahus in Europe and a case management tool including a child participation tool.
 A series of training opportunities were implemented in the period, including on child investigative interviews and therapeutic interventions.

 Mapping of national child protection systems and promising practices